 8. Gun (2005)

 I could put this game in the Xbox 360 list because I am pretty sure I actually played it on 360, however, it was also released for original Xbox.
 The story for Gun is one of the best in games and the campaign plays out like a classic Western movie.
 In addition, the voice work is an all-star Hollywood cast, featuring Thomas Jane, Kris Kristofferson, Ron Perlman, Lance Henriksen, Brad Dourif and Tom Skerritt.
 The musical score by Christopher Lennertz was excellent.
 The player is given the opportunity to slow down the campaign by exploring a very large world and participating in a variety of bonus activities that mesh well with the narrative theme.
 The game is a third-person shooter and there is a lot of nuance in the movement and shooting mechanics which allows for mastery and the ability to replay the game on a harder level of difficulty.
 There was a neat quickdraw mode when the player is overwhelmed with enemies and it was also pretty easy to shoot while on horseback.
 The game erroneously came under fire by the legion of fascist pinkos for the representation of native Americans.
-I know that pinkos would love to rewrite history to preserve the perceived hurt feelings of the disenfranchised but that is ultimately a worse form of fascism than the crimes of Western imperialists hundreds of years ago.
+I know that pinkos would love to rewrite history to preserve the perceived hurt feelings of the disenfranchised but that is ultimately a worse form of fascism than the crimes of Western imperialists hundreds of years ago - those who don't learn from history are doomed to repeat its failures, therefore we have to preserve history as it was.
 The game's representations were historically accurate and there was nothing problematic about it whatsoever - Natives and non-Natives could be spiritually corrupt or loyal allies in the game.
 The treatment was very even, so don't believe the hype... did I say hype?
 I mean, bullshit.

 7. Halo/Halo 2 (2001/2004)